 - Facilitate annual planning and budgeting process for the Team

-- Work with the TDS (Team Development Specialist) and other Volunteer Leaders to determine the volunteer structure and roles needed to best ensure the team’s ability to achieve their annual goals and objectives
+- Work with the regional field staff and other Volunteer Leaders to determine the volunteer structure and roles needed to best ensure the team’s ability to achieve their annual goals and objectives

-- Maintain regular contact with and monitor progress of Team volunteers (including chapter/local team leaders)
+- Maintain regular contact with and monitor the progress of Team volunteers (including chapter/local team leaders)

 - Preside at Team meetings